etKing666/self_driving_car/README.md

 The external modules used in the project are as follows:

-1. abc (ABC class and abstractmethod decorator): This class and decorator are used to design the abstract classes and abstract methods.
+1. abc (ABC class and abstractmethod decorator): This class and the decorator are used to design the abstract classes and abstract methods.
 2. time (sleep() function): The sleep function is used to pause the interface for a moment so that the output is more readable.
-3. sys (exit() function): exit function is used to exit the system whenever the user wants.
+3. sys (exit() function): exit() function is used to exit the system whenever the user wants.
-4. datetime (datetime): datetime is used to create a timestamp for the car log and detected obstacles database.
+4. datetime (datetime): datetime() is used to create a timestamp for the car log and detected obstacles database.

 ### Interfaces and Classes